data-mie/dbt-course/labs/lab1.md

 ## Lab 1: Models, Sources and Docs

+### 0. Create a development branch for the lab

+Before going into this lab you need to create a development branch where you can make changes to the project.
+The `main` branch is read-only and therefore cannot be directly written to.
+To create a new branch click the 'Create branch' in the top left corner, name the branch `lab-1` and click 'Submit'.

 ### 1. Re-factor your current model by creating two new staging models

 So far, we've created one `customers` model in the [pre-course work](../pre-course/pre_course.md).
 That model references two raw tables from our warehouse and 'cleans' up some of that data.
 Create two new models, `stg_ecomm__orders` and `stg_ecomm__customers`, that do that clean-up.
 Then, re-factor the existing `customers` model to reference those staging models.